Pressure mounts on Prince Andrew over his Windsor mansion

 Meanwhile, it was claimed Andrew’s accuser Virginia Giuffre would have viewed him relinquishing use of his Duke of York title as a victory.

-Andrew announced on Friday that he has given up use of his royal titles and honours amid intensified focus on his links with paedophile financier Jeffrey Epstein and days before publication of Ms Giuffre’s book Nobody’s Girl.
+Andrew announced on Friday that he has given up use of his royal titles and honours amid intensified focus on his links with Epstein and days before publication of Ms Giuffre’s book Nobody’s Girl.

 The prince vehemently denies the allegations that Ms Giuffre was forced to have sex with him three times after being trafficked by Epstein.